Azkron/PacManJava/README.md

+ERRRS:
+- when superpacman, the phantoms do not detect a collision if they advance on superpacman and he is immobile (they don't die); they die if superpacman advance on them

 Main Game Loop

 In its main() the Controller creates all the objects, sets itself as an observer of ViewFX and sets ViewFX as an observer of GameState.